 Although poultry is generally considered a lean source of protein, chicken sausage is high in both fat and saturated fat.
 One serving of the sausage contains 10 grams of total fat, according to the USDA.
 Compare brands when shopping to find low fat chicken sausage.

 The National Academies of Sciences recommends that you limit your daily total fat intake to 20 percent to 35 percent of calories and saturated fat to less than 10 percent of calories.
 On a 2,000-calorie diet, that means 44 to 78 grams of total fat and no more than 22 grams of saturated fat.
 Getting too much fat, and especially saturated fat, in your diet raises your risk of heart disease.

 Rich in Protein

-Chicken sausage is a good source of protein, with 12 to 14 grams per link.
-Most Americans get more than enough protein in their diets, says the Centers for Disease Control and Prevention.
-On average, men need 56 grams of protein a day, and women require 46 grams.
-So one link meets 20 percent to 30 percent of your daily protein needs.
-As a high-fat meat, however, the chicken sausage is not a healthy source of protein.
+Chicken sausage is a good source of protein, with 14 grams per link.
+On average, men need 56 grams of protein a day, and women require 46 grams, according to the National Academies of Sciences.
+So one link meets 20 percent of your daily protein needs.
+As a high-fat meat, however, the chicken sausage is not a lean source of protein.

 Watch the Sodium

 As a processed meat, chicken sausage is very high in sodium.
-The amount of sodium in one link ranges from 500 to 870 milligrams.
+The amount of sodium in one link is 580 milligrams.
 Getting too much sodium in your diet increases your blood pressure.
 In general, you should limit your intake to less than 2,300 milligrams a day.
-But if you already have high blood pressure, are over the age of 51 or of African-American descent, you should limit your sodium intake to less than 1,500 milligrams a day.
+However, the American Heart Association states that less than 1,500 milligrams per day is ideal.